seanjams/OAuthTutorial/README.md

 ## Conclusion

-Using Passport.js for implementing OAuth on a Node.js backend is recommended by most major OAuth providers.
+Using Passport.js for implementing OAuth with a Node.js backend is recommended by most major OAuth providers.
 Hopefully after successfully completing this tutorial, you can not only implement OAuth in your own Node applications, but also customize the logic here to suit your own needs.
 A lot of research and effort went into deciding what was and wasn't needed to perform a successful Google login, so that you wouldn't waste valuable time on other tutorials setting up something that doesn't apply to YOUR project.

 ## More Resources